Developing a new voluntary sector organisation will take careful planning to map out your big picture vision and pay attention to all the detail.

 Write a business plan

 Just as a business plan is an important step when planning a new business, your new organisation can benefit too.
-Voluntary Organisations need to go through the same rigorous planning process as any other business, thinking about marketing, finance and internal operations.
+Voluntary sector organisations need to go through the same rigorous planning process as any other business, thinking about marketing, finance and internal operations.
 A business plan will provide a solid foundation to build on in the future.
 Find out more about writing a business plan.